Psychometric Properties of the Indonesian Version of Self-Critical Rumination Scale

 Abstract

-The Self-Critical Rumination Scale (SCRS) measures the tendency for maladaptive repetitive thinking focused on one’s perceived flaws and failures.
-This study aimed to adapt and evaluate the psychometric properties of the Indonesian version of the SCRS.
-A comprehensive review reveals a lack of prior research dedicated to assessing the psychometric properties of the SCRS specifically for engineering students.
-Total participants of this study were 181 engineering students from Diponegoro University (119 males and 62 females; M= 18.5, SD= 0.79).
-The scale demonstrated good reliability (Cronbach’s α = 0.88).
-The confirmatory factor analysis supported a single-factor structure with acceptable factor loadings ranging from 0.50 to 0.79 and satisfactory model fit indices (CFI = 0.94, RMSEA = 0.06).
-To assess convergent validity, the SCRS was correlated with the Emotion Reactivity Scale (ERS), revealing a strong positive correlation (r = 0.688, p < .001, 95% CI [0.62, 1.00]), indicating that higher self-critical rumination is associated with greater emotional reactivity.
-Overall, the Indonesian SCRS demonstrates satisfactory reliability and validity for assessing self-critical rumination among young adults.
-Future studies should investigate its measurement invariance across genders and diverse populations, and explore longitudinal relationships with emotional regulation and mental health outcomes.
+The Self-Critical Rumination Scale (SCRS) measures maladaptive repetitive thinking focused on perceived flaws and failures.
+Limited research has examined its psychometric properties among engineering students.
+This study aimed to adapt and evaluate the Indonesian version of the SCRS.
+Participants were 181 engineering students from Diponegoro University (119 males, 62 females).
+The scale demonstrated good reliability.
+Confirmatory factor analysis supported a single-factor structure with acceptable loadings and satisfactory model fit.
+Convergent validity with the Emotion Reactivity Scale (ERS) showed a strong positive correlation, indicating higher self-critical rumination is associated with greater emotional reactivity.
+These findings indicate that the Indonesian SCRS is a reliable and valid instrument for assessing self-critical rumination in young adults.

 Full Text: